Home / UK & Europe / Exploring Three Gorgeous Medit…

 Natural Appeal of Sicily

 Sicily conjures images of large families feasting on old recipes and full-bodied red wines on sun-bleached estates, but there’s more to this Italian island than pop-culture imagery you’ll find in the likes of The Godfather.
 While Sicily is defined by tradition, it’s not a musty place with an impenetrable culture for outsiders.
-In fact, Sicily is among the most naturally and culturally-invigorating parts of Italy and the whole Mediterranean.
+In fact, Sicily is among the most naturally and culturally invigorating parts of Italy and the whole Mediterranean.
 Of course, don’t ever tell Sicilians that they’re Italian.
 The island may be a part of Italy, but the culture is all its own.

 Like Malta, Sicily has millennia of history to draw upon.
 The same civilizations that conquered Malta conquered Sicily, including Phoenicians, Carthaginians, Greeks, Romans, and even medieval civilizations like the Normans and Arabs.
-The actual Kingdom of Sicily was founded in 1130, and became one of the wealthiest states in Europe.
+The actual Kingdom of Sicily was founded in 1130 and became one of the wealthiest states in Europe.
 However, it hasn’t had such prominence throughout the entirety of its history.
-In fact, during some centuries, the island was considered little more than a backwater, an afterthought for the civilizations that conquered it.
+In fact, for some centuries, the island was considered little more than a backwater, an afterthought for the civilizations that conquered it.
 Of course, when you arrive on the island and gaze up at the volcano, Mount Etna, looming over the sun-bleached landscape, you’ll realize that any notion of Sicily being unmemorable is foolish.

 If you are looking for landmarks of its long history, on your European vacation, you’ll find the best in the Valley of the Temples, a ridgeline outside of Agrigento that has seven temples dating back to Greek antiquity.
 The archaeological site is an invaluable treasure trove for Greek art and artifacts, as well as a UNESCO World Heritage Site.
 For landmarks closer to the modern era, explore the capital, Palermo, and visit Cappella Palatina, the royal chapel of the Norman kings of Sicily, and a gorgeous example of cultural syncretism, with a Byzantine dome, Arabic arches, and Norman decor.